cget/cget-core/readme.md

 * FINDNAME [altname] - Use this name when calling find_package
 * COMMIT_ID [hash] - Get this specific commit
 * REGISTRY_VERSION - For registry packages, use this version of the registry repo
+* OPTIONS_FILE - Preloads the packages CMake file with this file.
+Useful mainly when you need to pass in options that require things with spaces; like paths -- cmake's list / string treatment mangles text into something you don't want most of the time.

 ### Multi-value arguments